cmilanf/sbbs-xtrn-sysop_pager/README.md

 3. Edit `settings.ini`

 ### Telegram setup
-You can received paging notification via [Telegram Bot API](https://core.telegram.org/bots/api).
-How to create a Telegram Bot is out of the scope of this documentation, but it is simple and well explained [here](https://core.telegram.org/bots/tutorial).
+You can get paging notifications via [Telegram Bot API](https://core.telegram.org/bots/api).
+How to create a Telegram Bot is out of the scope of this documentation, but it well explained [here](https://core.telegram.org/bots/tutorial).

 In `[telegram]` section of `settings.ini`:
 1. Fill `chat_id` and `token` from your Telegram Bot and channel.